ismasan/oat/README.md

 expected.

 **NOTE**
-The key thing that makes this all hang together is that the object passed to `respond_with` implements a `to_FORMAT` method, where `FORMAT` is the symbol used to register the mime type and responder (`:siren`).
+The key thing that makes this all work together is that the object passed to `respond_with` implements a `to_FORMAT` method, where `FORMAT` is the symbol used to register the mime type and responder (`:siren`).
 Without it, Rails will not invoke your responder block.